MCME/MCME-Tours/README.md

 - '<b>/tour help</b>' to find info on Tour-commands.
 - '<b>/tour join \<tourname\></b>' to join a currently running tour.
 - '<b>/tour leave</b>' to leave the currently running tour.
-- '<b>/tour request</b>' sends an alert to any Rangers online that use is looking for a tour.
+- '<b>/tour request</b>' sends an alert to any guides online and sends a message on discord.
 - '<b>/ttp</b>' teleports the user to their tour guide.
+- '<b>/tour chat</b>' switches the tour-chat on and off.
+- '<b>/tour check</b>' checks if a tour is currently running.
+- - '<b>/tc</b>' lets you write in tour-chat, when tour-chat is switched off.

 Users with the '<b>Tours.ranger</b>' permission node can:
 - '<b>/tour start</b>' creates new tour, names it after user, and announces it.